Jacobi identities in low-dimensional topology: Connecting 4- and 3-dimensional Jacobi relations

-Let $G^c\in\G^c_n(\ell)$ be a capped grope cobordism of a string link $\sigma$.
-It turns out that one can assume that the intersections of the caps with the bottom stages are arcs from $\sigma$ to $\sigma^\prime$.
-This can be accomplished by finger moves of the caps across the boundary of the bottom stages.
-Also, by applying Krushkal's splitting technique (as adapted to 3--dimensions in \cite{CT1}) it can be assumed that each grope component is genus one and that each cap contains just a single intersection arc.
+Recall that $t(g_i^c)$ is a disjoint union $\amalg_r t_i^r$ of trees $t_i^r$, each of which sits as an embedded subset of $g_i^c$, with the root of $t_i^r$ lying on the $i$-th strand of $\sigma$ (in $\partial g_i^c$) and each tip of $t_i^r$ lying inside a cap.
+The interior of each cap intersects the cobordism in a single intersection arc which corresponds to some strand of $\sigma$.
+Hence we can regard these tips as actually lying on a $j$-th strand of $\sigma$ at an intersection point between a cap of $g_i^c$ and that $j$-th strand (see left hand side of Figure~\ref{oriented-grope-surgery-with-trees3R-fig}).
+Associate to each tip of $t_i^r$ the sign of the corresponding intersection point (between the cap and the $j$-th strand) and denote by $\epsilon_i^r\in\{+,-\}$ the product of these signs.

-Now let $g_i^c$ be an oriented, genus one, capped grope component of $G^c$.
-Assume that each cap of $g_i^c$ contains only a single arc of intersections, which can be with any bottom stage surface in $g_j^c\subset G^c$.
-Then $t(g_i^c)$ is a disjoint union $\amalg_r t_i^r$ of vertex-oriented trees $t_i^r$, each of which sits as an embedded subset of $g_i^c$, with the root of $t_i^r$ lying on the $i$th strand of $\sigma$ (in $\partial g_i^c$) and each leaf of $t_i^r$ lying on a $j$th strand of $\sigma$ at an intersection point between a cap of $g_i^c$ and that $j$th strand (see left hand side of Figure~\ref{oriented-grope-surgery-with-trees2-fig}).
-Associate to each leaf of $t_i^r$ the sign of the corresponding intersection point (between the cap and the $j$th strand) and denote by $\epsilon_i^r\in\{+,-\}$ the product of these signs.
+The vertices of $t(g_i^c)$ can be oriented by regarding the tree as a subset of $g_i^c$ where the two edges emanating from a trivalent vertex must pass to the higher stages in a positive quadrant, as depicted in Figure~\ref{posquad12}.